lenasterg/buddypress-block-activity-stream-types-ls/readme.txt

 1. Upload the full directory into your wp-content/plugins directory
 2. Activate the plugin at the plugin administration page
-3. Adjust settings via the Activity Block admin page
+3. Adjust settings via the Buddypress Settings  admin page, section BuddyPress Block Activity Stream Types

 == Frequently Asked Questions ==

 = How do I exclude a certain activity types? =

-You may scan the bp-core code, plugin code, or attempt to view the types already entered into the database.
+All correct registered activity types are available in BuddyPress Block Activity Stream Types section in Buddypress settings.

 = How does it work? =